-Next to the famous Eden Roc Hotel is Nikki Beach which is know for its jet set clientele and night life, but is also a great place to rent some beach chairs, have drinks (or lunch or dinner) and spend the day.
+Next to the famous Eden Roc Hotel is Nikki Beach which is known for its jet-set clientele and nightlife, but is also a great place to rent some beach chairs, have drinks (or lunch or dinner), and spend the day.
 While you are there, take a walk across the street to a fantastic place for lunch, Kiki-é Mo.
-Kiki-é Mo is a deli/café, where locals and tourists come to hang out on the terrace and eat Italian-style tapas and panini, while sipping on a bottle of good, well-priced wine, or a cappuccino.
+Kiki-é Mo is a deli/café, where locals and tourists come to hang out on the terrace and eat Italian-style tapas and panini while sipping on a bottle of good, well-priced wine, or a cappuccino.
 St. Bart's can be extremely expensive, so it is nice to know there is a place like Kiki-é Mo that offers great food and atmosphere at a reasonable price.

 My wife and daughter went on the Ti-Tarzon (daughter was 7 at the time) and my son and I went on the FlyZone.
 I believe you have to be 18 for the FlyZone Extreme, as it is a much more intense experience (not for us on this trip).
 The Ti-Tarzan took about 30 minutes to complete and the FlyZone was about 45 minutes.
 They were very age appropriate and we had a great time.